msucedo/HWdapp/README.md

 Please note the goal of this repository is to give a clearer path of how to locally build dapps, I found myself having trouble to understand how to develop locally and now that I have a kinda better idea I wanted to share with anyone interested the tools that I used and make available this simple template.

-note1: these are not the only tools available to build and deploy dapps.
+- note1: these are not the only tools available to build and deploy dapps.
-note2: any questions, comments, suggestions feel free to ping me at discord @msaucedo#2231
+- note2: any questions, comments, suggestions feel free to ping me at discord @msaucedo#2231
+- note3: I used solidity 0.8.4 - (no specific reason)

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)